-No specific engineering controls, work practices or personal protective equipment are required for the safe use of the notified chemical as introduced, however, these should be selected on the basis of all ingredients in the formulation.
+• No specific engineering controls, work practices or personal protective equipment are required for the safe use of the notified chemical as introduced in formulated products, however, these should be selected on the basis of all ingredients in the formulation.

 Guidance in selection of personal protective equipment can be obtained from Australian, Australian/New Zealand or other approved standards.